-It is a common misconception that , as the UK has implemented the GDPR in the form of the Data Protection Act 2018, then a positive Adequacy decision is guaranteed, but this is not strictly true.
+It is a common misconception that, as the UK has implemented the GDPR in the form of the The Data Protection Act 2018 is a United Kingdom Act of Parliament which updates data protection laws in the UK (and supersedes the Data Protection Act 1998), and implemented the GDPR into UK legislation., then a positive Adequacy decision is guaranteed, but this is not strictly true.

-After Brexit, the UK will no longer be answerable to The Court of Justice of the European Union, the ultimate overseers of the GDPR.
+After Brexit, the UK will no longer be answerable to The A Court interpreting EU law, ensuring it is applied in the same way in all EU countries, and settling legal disputes between national governments and EU institutions.
+The Courts ensure the correct interpretation and application of primary and secondary EU law within the EU.
+It consists of two courts: the Court of Justice and the General Court., the ultimate overseers of the GDPR.
 Post Brexit, the DPA2018, whilst essentially replicating the GDPR, will be enforced by the UK Parliament.
 Parliament has also enacted the Investigatory Powers Act 2016 (nicknamed the “Snooper’s Charter”) which allows broad interception, interference and communications powers and limits the rights of individuals under EU law.
 It has also refused to incorporate the Charter of Fundamental Rights of the EU that provides fundamental privacy rights alongside the GDPR.

 If these paradoxes cannot be resolved it would be open to the European Commission to decide that the UK is only a partially Adequate or even a non-Adequate third country.
-Even the process for making such a decision is not clear, it may not be immediate, leaving us all in a damaging and costly period of great uncertainty.
+Even the A series of actions or steps taken in order to achieve a particular end. for making such a decision is not clear, it may not be immediate, leaving us all in a damaging and costly period of great uncertainty.

 So, what would happen in the event of a non or partially Adequate or even a delayed Adequacy decision?